Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 How does your release process look like?

+Describe your deployment process – how do you find bugs in your team’s code?
+What recourse do you have when you find a serious bug in production code?
+Who is responsible for doing deployment?
+How often do you deploy?

 ## Onboarding

 How long does it typically take before a new hire (like me) brings value to the team?